Morgawr/yokubi/src/Section1/Part2/Lesson23.md

 The same applies for all the other こそあど words with の.

 There are many other words that fall into the こそあど type of structure.
-We won’t cover all of them here, but they are usually fairly regular insofar as they all follow the rule:
+We won't cover all of them here, but they are usually fairly regular insofar as they all follow the rule:

 <pre>
 こ = close to the speaker